yuvashri-jayakumar/learning-notes/angular-flow.md

 ```
 Defines a component using @Component.

 Has a selector (app-root) used in index.html.
+Always selector name should have 2 words to avoid clashes with keywords.

 Controls data and behavior shown in the UI.

-3. app.component.html
+3. app.html

 The template that Angular renders.

-4. app.component.css
+4. app.css

 Styles specific to this component.

-5. app.component.spec.ts
+5. app.spec.ts

 Test file (using Jasmine/Karma).